cam-peck/mission-beepossible/README.md

 cd mission-beepossible
 ```

-2. Make a copy of the provided `.env.example` file.
+2. Make a copy of the provided `.example.env` file.
 Name your copy `.env`.

 ```
 cp .example.env .env